- to support, and showcase the lawyers who are bringing evolutionary, conscious innovations to law;

 Generally, I put together trips with a combination of sponsors.
 I keep expenses low.
 I am good at shopping for the lowest airfares and I commonly stay with people, saving the hotel bill.

-I am neither a rich person nor the recipient of regular sponsorship.
+I am neither a rich person nor the recipient of regular corporate sponsorship.
 When a gap in finances occurred, in the past, I have just pulled out my credit card to make up the difference.
 All my income from coaching and other resources went into subsidizing outreach.
-I can’t do that any more.
+Even small honorariums support my continued work.